pomdtr/sunbeam/docs/developer-guide.md

 The file must respect the following contract:

 - It must be executable (use `chmod +x <file>` to make it executable)
-- It must return a sunbeam manifest when with `manifest` as first argument.
+- When called without arguments, it must return a json manifest describing the extension and its commands.
-- When called with no argument
+- When called with a command name as first argument, it must execute the command and return a json payload.
-    - it will receive a json input payload on stdin
+    - The command parameters are passed as json payload on stdin
-    - it must return a json output payload on stdout

 ### Manifest